 Backyard cottages add affordable housing, provide income streams from renters, and create space for multigenerational families.
 And they’re cute!
 But in Seattle, a judge recently delayed a new city ordinance that would have made these detached accessory dwelling units (or DADUs) easier to build and permit.
 It will be a few months before this issue is decided.

 You might be surprised at the number of duplexes, triplexes, and backyard cottages that are already in your neighborhood.
-The Sightline Institute created an interactive map revealing nearly 10,000 accessory dwelling units (ADUs) in Seattle’s single-family zones.
-Explore the map.
+The Sightline Institute created an interactive map revealing nearly 10,000 non-single-family units (including 1,500 accessory dwelling units (ADUs)) in Seattle’s single-family zones.